-To propose an independent study, students must first determine with a collaborating faculty member the topic, goals, number of credit hours, work plan, and required product for the independent study.
-This information must be recorded on an Independent Study Agreement Form (see the Forms Appendix) and submitted before the drop/add deadline of the semester in which the independent study will be conducted.
+To propose an independent study, you must first determine with a collaborating faculty member the topic, goals, number of credit hours, work plan, and required product for the independent study.
+This information must be recorded on an Independent Study Agreement Form and submitted before the drop/add deadline of the semester in which the independent study will be conducted.

 The independent study proposal will be reviewed by the EVEN Director and approved, returned for amendment, or disapproved owing to some deficiency in the proposal.
 The form must then be submitted to the Program Coordinator.

-For an EVEN independent study, the Program Coordinator will enroll the student.
-The student will conduct the independent study under the guidance of the faculty advisor.
-At the end of the independent study, the student must submit to the Environmental Engineering Program a copy of the final product (a report, a computer code, etc.) in addition to any required products due to the collaborating faculty.
+For an EVEN independent study, the Program Coordinator will enroll you.
+You will conduct the independent study under the guidance of the faculty advisor.
+At the end of the independent study, you must submit to the Environmental Engineering Program a copy of the final product (a report, a computer code, etc.) in addition to any products due to the collaborating faculty.

-Students in their final year may choose to do a senior thesis, which is conducted over two terms and demonstrates that a student can complete scientific and engineering research independently and can communicate results.
+In your final year you may choose to do a senior thesis, which is conducted over two terms and demonstrates that you can complete scientific and engineering research independently and can communicate results.
 A senior thesis must be supervised and graded by a member of the Environmental Engineering faculty and defended before a committee of three faculty members, two of whom must be affiliated with the Environmental Engineering Program.
 Senior thesis hours (3 credits each term) may be applied toward the technical elective requirement.

-The student is required to complete (in collaboration with the thesis supervisor) and sign a Senior Thesis Proposal form for each semester; the form must then be signed by the student and thesis supervisor and approved by the EVEN Program Director before registration in the courses.
+You are required to complete (in collaboration with the thesis supervisor) and sign a Senior Thesis Proposal form for each semester; the form must then be signed you and your thesis supervisor and approved by the EVEN Program Director before registration in the courses.
 The final thesis must be submitted to the Environmental Engineering Program Coordinator by the final day of the second term of the thesis.
-More details on senior thesis policy and procedures may be found on the Senior Thesis Proposal Forms.

 Engineering Co-op Program